Today marks 10 years since I started my online journey.

 While Young California has been pushed to the back-burner and converted into a deserted counterfeit (you’ll get to hear the whole story soon) The Based Update now holds a focus on my biggest passion outside of everything else — film.
 You would think that music might be my biggest passion, but it’s not.
 On an average night I’m watching a new movie and I’m at the theater at least once a week.
 It’s not just popular movies either; it’s indie’s, old films, foreign language… anything I can get my eyes and ears on.
 I’m that guy that looks forward to Oscar nominations, news from Sundance, Cannes, pays attention to (the recently destroyed) Box Office Mojo, listens to podcasts, etc. I can never get enough of it.

 Just like starting The Based Update, I needed to find a way to make people care about my opinion on movies.
 Instead of posting regular movie reviews, I decided to put a focus on home entertainment.
-With that, I started sharing my opinion on 4K & Blu-Ray releases through written reviews, anticipated releases, trailers, my thoughts on certain ‘hot topic’ issues surrounding memberships, clubs, etc. At first it wasn’t as popular with my readers, but it slowly started to catch on — not only has more traffic flowed to this site, but I am having more fun doing it!
-That is the first time that has happened in a very long time.
+With that, I started sharing my opinion on 4K & Blu-Ray releases through written reviews, anticipated releases, trailers, my thoughts on certain ‘hot topic’ issues surrounding memberships, clubs, etc. At first it wasn’t as popular with my readers, but it slowly started to catch on — not only has more traffic flowed to this site, but I’m having more fun doing it!

 The awesome thing today is that companies like Warner Bro’s, Paramount, 20th Century Fox, Sony, Disney and various agencies handling other studios are now sending me physical copies weeks ahead of their release to curate these reviews.
 This aspect is something that’s growing on the site, but I look forward to riding wherever the next wave takes me with this aspect as it develops — I’m really happy with where it is.